On the Quality Requirements of Demand Prediction for Dynamic Public Transport

 The effective operation of demand-responsive PT thus requires that transport demand be accurately estimated ahead of time.
 For example, more accurate demand predictions can yield better utilization of PT resources, e.g., so that fewer vehicles are used while travel times are also cut shorter.
 Conversely, errors in predicted demand might lead to sub-optimal routing, thus resulting in the waste of energy, longer waiting times and profit loss.

 The main goal of this work is to study the impact of demand prediction accuracy on subsequent performance of demand-responsive PT.
-To this end, we use a case study of observed PT trips in Metropolitan Copenhagen, Denmark, which we conduct in two steps.
-First, we simulate prediction errors through various stochastic perturbations of actual observations.
-Then, we use the noisy predictions to simulate and optimize a variety of dynamic fleets via a common linear programming formulation.
-Finally, we analyze the results of both steps and draw conclusions on the effect of prediction accuracy on optimization quality.
+To this end, we conduct a hypothetical case study of a demand-responsive PT ``pilot'' experiment in Metropolitan Copenhagen, Denmark.
+We do so by first simulating prediction errors through various stochastic perturbations of travel demand, as observed through real-world PT trips.
+Using the noisy predictions, we then simulate and optimize demand-responsive fleets via a linear programming formulation, for various bus capacities and portions of dynamically routed buses.
+Finally, we analyze the results and draw conclusions on the impact of prediction accuracy on optimization quality.